satyapalsinh10/SFM_NeRF_Implemantation/README.md

 The implementation of SFM and NeRF is in two phases:

+## Phase 1 - Classical Structure from Motion (SfM) Pipeline :

-**Phase 1: Structure from Motion (SfM):** This phase involves reconstructing a 3D scene and obtaining poses of the monocular camera using classical SfM techniques.
+This phase involves reconstructing a 3D scene and obtaining poses of the monocular camera using classical SfM techniques.
 The main steps include feature matching, estimating the fundamental matrix, essential matrix, camera pose, triangulation, and bundle adjustment.

-**Phase 2: Neural Radiance Fields (NeRF):** This phase focuses on implementing the NeRF algorithm, allowing us to synthesize novel views of 3D scenes using deep learning.
-NeRF represents a scene as a continuous volumetric function and can generate photorealistic views.

-## Phase 1 - Classical Structure from Motion (SfM) Pipeline :

-The classical structure from motion (SfM) pipeline is implemented in phase1 using the below steps:
+The classical structure from motion (SfM) pipeline is implemented using the below steps:

 * ``` Feature_matching:``` Extract SIFT features and match across images
 * ``` Fundamental_matrix:``` Estimate fundamental matrix with RANSAC outlier rejection